MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputviewocclusion_occludingrect.md

 ## -description

-Gets the bounding rect of the occluding input pane (and associated UI).
+Gets the bounding rect of the occluding input pane.

 ## -property-value

-The rectangle, in client coordinates, representing the region of the app window hidden behind the pane.
+The rectangle formed by the intersection of the input pane and the application window (the region of the app window hidden behind the pane).
 Specified in device-independent pixels (DIP).

-A *top* value of "0" indicates that the app window is not obstructed by the pane.
-The pane might still be visible.
+If [Rect.Y](/uwp/api/windows.foundation.rect.y) has value of 0, the app window is not obstructed by the pane (the pane might still be visible).

 ## -remarks